pd95/promptmind/README.md

 3. Run the query app:

     ```bash
-    python app.py "What is this project about?"
+    poetry run python scripts/query.py "What is this project about?"
     ```

 4. The system will retrieve relevant information using FAISS and generate responses with your local LLM via Ollama.